adamhaile/S/README.md

 ```
 Every time `name()` changes, this will re-run and re-log the value to the console.

-In a sense, this expands the idea of what the 'value' of the computation is to include the side-effects it performs.
+In a sense, this expands the idea of what the 'value' of the computation is to include the side-effects it produces.

 Tip: `S.cleanup()` and `S.on()` can be useful utilities when writing computations that perform side-effects.
 The first can help make your computations idempotent (a nice property for effectful computations), while the second can help make it clear when they run.